 - your own tax or partnership affairs (each partner will need to make their own disclosure)

-- your company’s tax affairs (if you are a director, or company secretary)
+- your company’s tax affairs (if you’re a director or company secretary)

-- someone else on their behalf (for example if you are a tax adviser or personal representative)
+- someone else on their behalf (for example if you’re a tax adviser or personal representative)

 Individuals and companies

 Individuals and companies can notify HMRC by using the digital disclosure service.
 HMRC will write to tell you your unique Disclosure Reference Number (DRN).
 You should use this whenever you contact HMRC about the Card Transaction Programme.
 You’ll also be given a Payment Reference Number (PRN) to use when paying what you owe.

 Agents should use the digital disclosure service to notify HMRC of your client’s disclosure.
 HMRC will then send you out a disclosure reference and a payment reference.